-iPhone 13 and 13 Pro tips and tricks: 15 iOS 15 features to try - Pocket-lint
+iPhone 13 and 13 Pro tips and tricks: 15 features to try

 There are two ways to do it.
 Either go to Settings > Safari and scroll down until you see the two tab icons.
 Now select "Single tab".
 When you relaunch Safari it'll now have the bar at the top.

-The other quicker way to switch is opening Safari itself, open any webpage and tap the "AA" icon in the search bar.
+The other quicker way to switch is to open Safari itself, open any webpage and tap the "AA" icon in the search bar.
 Now you'll get a pop-up menu appear.
 Tap the option that says "show top address bar".

 4 - Bundle non-important notifications

-iOS 15 has a feature called "Scheduled Summary" that lets you bundle all the less important notifications together and deliver them at the same time, rather than getting lots of random pings through the day.
+iOS 15 has a feature called "Scheduled Summary" that lets you bundle all the less important notifications together and deliver them at the same time, rather than getting lots of random pings throughout the day.

 To enable it, go to Settings > Notifications and tap "Scheduled Summary".
 Now toggle it on and go through the setup process.
 Now you choose the apps you want to include in your summary and tap "Add Apps" at the bottom.

 On the next screen - choose the times you want the first and second summaries to appear.
-You can also tap the "+" to add more frequent summaries through the day.
-So you could have one appear at breakfast time, lunch time and one in the evening if you want.
+You can also tap the "+" to add more frequent summaries throughout the day.
+So you could have one appear at breakfast time, lunchtime and one in the evening if you want.
 When those are chosen just hit the "Turn on Notification Summary" option at the bottom.

 Now you'll only be notified by direct messages or apps not included in your selection through the day, until the time you choose to have the summary appear.